 Jon Miller is a Pennsylvania licensed Realtor® and a member of the National Association of Realtors.
 Jon works with both sellers and home buyers throughout the greater Philadelphia area specializing in Center City, Northwest Philadelphia, The Main Line, and Philadelphia’s northwest suburbs.

-Jon began his career in real estate with Keller Williams Main Line Realty in Bryn Mawr and moved to Keller Williams Center City in October of 2011.
+Jon began his career in real estate with Keller Williams in 2009.
 In 2019, Jon joined Compass Real Estate.
 He chose to pursue his career in real estate because it was a natural fit for his entrepreneurial spirit and background in customer-focused sales, business management, and marketing.

 Do you work with buyers, sellers, or both?

 Like most real estate agents, I work with both home buyers and sellers.
 As a general practice, I prefer to represent only one side of a transaction and avoid Dual Agency (representing both the buyer and seller with a particular home).
 This avoids any gray area so that each side is comfortable knowing that their best interests are being represented.

 As a seller, you may also be purchasing your next home.
 I can often help with both your sale and purchase.
 If your purchase will be outside of my area, I may be able to refer you to a great agent who can help you with find your next home.